 As I mentioned, great recipes are sometimes found in unusual places.
 The Fudge recipe and the one below for Bailey's Irish Cream Truffles have been adapted from Fantasy-Ireland.com, a travel website.

 I use Kerrygold sweet butter in much of my baking, so I thought I might mention this Irish butter here.
-It is imported from Ireland, and can be found in many supermarkets and specialty stores throughout the U.S. The flavor is exceptional.
-There will be a Kerrygold whipped butter out this Spring.
+It is imported from Ireland and can be found in many supermarkets and specialty stores throughout the U.S. The flavor is exceptional.
+There is a Kerrygold whipped butter out this Spring.
 Delicious, but not for baking.
 Use 'regular' butter, not whipped butter for baking.

 These Bailey's Irish Cream Truffles are simple to make and great for St. Patrick's Day or any day!
 Just an FYI: Bailey's markets its own Truffles, so if you don't have time, pick up a box.

 2 egg yolks

 1. Melt chocolate, Bailey's and heavy cream together over simmering water.

 2. Whisk in yolks, one at a time; mixture will thicken.
 Whisk in butter.

 4. With spoon (or small scoop) make small balls.
 Roll in cocoa.